kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

 title:  Apply Remaining
 ---

-This documentation introduces how to apply remaining resources via `ApplyRemaining` WorkflowStepDefinition.
+## Overview

 If we have applied some resources and do not want to specify the rest one by one, KubeVela provides the `ApplyRemaining` workflow step to filter out selected resources and apply remaining.

-Suppose we have the following Application:
+In this guide, you will learn how to apply remaining resources via `ApplyRemaining` in WorkflowStepDefinition.

+## Apply Base Definitions

 ```yaml
 apiVersion: core.oam.dev/v1beta1